 The faculty, staff, and student body of the Florida campus annually elect the recipient of the Citizenship Award.
 It is given to the student who has best exemplified the principles of Christian citizenship in all phases of school life and is limited to students who have been enrolled full time for the entire school year.
 The following criteria have been determined as the basis of this award:

 - Good manners and courtesy

 - Participation in university activities

 - Faithful chapel attendance

 - Active participation in local church activities

-- Conscientious adherence to university standards

-- Concern for university property

-- General conduct reflecting honor to the Lord and the university

 Son of JUFL & Daughter of JUFL Awards